6. Submission of Proposals

-For successful proposal submission, SBCs shall complete all forms online, upload their technical proposal in an acceptable format, and have the Business Official and Principal Investigator electronically endorse the proposal.
+For successful proposal submission, SBCs must complete all forms online, upload their technical proposal in an acceptable format, and have the Business Official and Principle Investigator electronically endorse the proposal.
 Electronic endorsement of the proposal is handled online with no additional software requirements.
 The term “technical proposal” refers to the part of the submission as described in section 3.2.4.

 6.2.1 What Needs to Be Submitted